Chris Kirk: PGA Tour

 In 2015, Kirk won for the fourth time on the PGA Tour at the Crowne Plaza Invitational at Colonial.
 He shot 65-66 over the weekend to finish one stroke ahead of runners-up Jason Bohn, Brandt Snedeker and Jordan Spieth.
 Kirk holed a six-foot (1.8 m) putt for par on the final green to claim the victory.
 He reached a career-high of 16th in the world rankings after this win.
 Soon after this win Kirk broke his hand but returned for the FedEx Cup Playoffs.
 Kirk was in an automatic place for the 2015 Presidents Cup.
 He lost his two four fourball matches but won in the singles.

-Kirk reached the quarter finals of the 2016 WGC-Dell Match Play before losing to Rory McIlroy.
+Kirk reached the quarter-finals of the 2016 WGC-Dell Match Play before losing to Rory McIlroy.
 In October 2016 Kirk was a joint runner-up in the Sanderson Farms Championship, an alternate event played opposite the WGC-HSBC Champions tournament.
 The 2017 season was his worst on the PGA Tour since joining in 2011, finishing 92nd in the FedEx Cup.
 Despite having only 4 top-10 finishes, 2018 was a better season for Kirk.
-He only missed the cut in 5 of his 29 starts and finished 66 in the FedEx Cup.
+He only missed the cut in 5 of his 29 starts and finished 66th in the FedEx Cup.

 In February 2023, Kirk won The Honda Classic in a playoff over Eric Cole.

-Health
+In January 2024, Kirk won his sixth PGA Tour Title at The Sentry.

+Personal life

 On May 7, 2019, Kirk announced that he was to take an "indefinite leave" from golf to deal with his alcohol and depression issues.
 He returned to the PGA Tour in November 2019.